sockcymbal/QuestionImprover/README.md

 This project recently won 1st place at an AI for Thought Hackathon at AGI House SF, showcasing how we can enhance cognitive processes using creative AI techniques.

-### Motivation:
+### Motivation: Navigating the Information Age Through Better Questions
-The premise for this agent is that in an era where information inundates us:
+The premise for this agent is that in an age where information inundates and overwhelms us, the ability to ask the right questions is more crucial than ever.
 - the meta-skill and art lies not in amassing answers, but in crafting good questions
 - the caliber of questions often dictates the value of the answers we uncover
 - the right questions can even be more illuminating than the answers